3 Lab 3: Working with vector attributes

 3.2 Guided Exercise 1 - Basic work with Vector Data

 In this exercise, you will learn how to open and read vector data.
+First, read the note below.

-2. Load all three datasets in QGIS and inspect them.
-The file names are: global_earthquakes_2011.gpkg, MajorRivers.shp, and ne_50m_admin_0_countries.shp.
+2. Load all three datasets in QGIS.
+Some datasets will contain multiple files, including metadata (information about the data itself) and yes, they are all important.
+The file names to be loaded on QGIS are: global_earthquakes_2011.gpkg, MajorRivers.shp, and ne_50m_admin_0_countries.shp.

 Stop and Think